osrf/subt/submitted_models/coro_mark_sensor_config_1/specifications.md

 a `ign launch` command with the variable name `coro_mark_sensor_config_1`.

 ## Description
 Mark is a quadrotor UAV with a D435i cameras.
-Mark weighs 2.5KG.
+Mark weighs 2.265KG.

 ## Usage Instructions
-The robot can be used in the same by sending Twist commands to the vehicle_name/cmd_vel ROS topic.
+The robot can be used by sending Twist commands to the vehicle_name/cmd_vel ROS topic.

 ## Usage Rights

 ## Cost and Scale
 Mark has an estimated duplication cost of USD 1310.
-It weighs 2.5KG.
+It weighs 2.265KG.
 Cost breakdown:
 $370 - Frame / motors / props / batteries / controllers
 $280 -  Computer